CollegeHound

 Does CollegeHound replace application portals?

-No. CollegeHound is a college prep digital binder that helps families stay organized during college planning.
+No. CollegeHound is a college planning workspace that helps families stay organized during college planning.
 It does not replace college portals, admissions systems, or financial aid offices.